5 good reasons why Kiwis trust Gerard Roofs

 People living in earthquake-prone areas often choose to have a Gerard pressed steel roof over their heads rather than an equivalent concrete tile roof of around 10 times the weight.

-Lightweight and strong, our roofs were well-tested in the recent Canterbury earthquakes.
+Lightweight and strong, our roofs were well tested in the 2010 and 2011 Canterbury earthquakes.

 The only maintenance that a Gerard pressed steel roof requires is a clean with an appropriate roof wash every three to five years to help prevent the growth of algae, moss and lichen.